How We Ship Precast Concrete

 Flat Trailer

-A flat trailer is our most common trailer.
-Used for shipping most wall panels, columns, beams, and double tees.
-When a piece of precast does not fit onto this trailer we switch to a specialty trailer.
+Flat trailers are the most commonly used trailers for transporting precast concrete.
+They are used for shipping most wall panels, columns, beams, and double tees.
+If a piece of precast does not fit onto a flat trailer, we switch to a specialty trailer.

 Spacer Image Flat trailer Spacer Image